AdobeDocs/experience-manager-65.en/help/sites-authoring/qg-page-authoring.md

    ![screen_shot_2018-03-21at161355](assets/screen_shot_2018-03-21at161355.png)

-1. Tap/click on the up-arrow at the bottom right of the Timeline column to reveal extra buttons, including **Save as Version**.
+1. Click the up-arrow at the bottom right of the Timeline column to reveal extra buttons, including **Save as Version**.

    ![screen-shot_2019-03-05at114600](assets/screen-shot_2019-03-05at114600.png)